New tools to improve performance

 Looking for ways to engage your visitors better?
 Follow these tips:

-Talking more about exit rate vs bounce rate, Rowan states: “Exit rates are more of secondary consideration.
+To effectively analyze website performance, it’s crucial to cross-reference different metrics in reporting software.
+For instance, Rowan highlights the importance of considering both exit rates and bounce rates when evaluating page effectiveness.
+“Exit rates are more of secondary consideration.
 In my mind, some pages should have a high exit rate (ex: the Thank You page when a user completes a goal conversion).
 However, I do look at exit rates as a potential indicator that a given page fails to ‘seal the deal,’ in which case updates may be in order.”

 Put another way, it’s essential you cross-reference exit rate reports with bounce rates reports as 71.8% of our contributors do.